Safety in Malaysia:

 03 2149 6590

-Yes, KL is very safe at night in lively areas like Bukit Bintang, KLCC, or Mont Kiara.
-Prioritize ride-hailing (Grab) rather than walking alone in dark alleys.
+Yes, KL is very safe at night in lively areas such as Bukit Bintang, KLCC or Mont Kiara.
+Use a ride-hailing service (Grab) rather than walking alone down dark side streets.

 Is terrorism a major risk? ▼

-The threat is global, but Malaysia has very effective anti-terrorist units.
-The risk is not higher than in Western Europe.
+The threat is global, but Malaysia has highly effective counter-terrorism units.
+The risk is no higher than in Western Europe.

-Carry your bag on the side opposite the road, don't use your phone on the curb, and be vigilant of motorcycles that slow down near you.
+Carry your bag on the side away from the road, don't use your phone at the edge of the pavement, and keep an eye out for motorbikes slowing down near you.

 Absolutely.
-Malaysia is respectful of women.
-Some staring may happen, but street harassment is rare.
-Consult our guide for female expats.
+Malaysia is respectful towards women.
+You may get the odd lingering stare, but street harassment is rare.
+See our guide for women expats.

 Flooding is the main risk.
-Avoid ground floors in flood-prone areas during the rainy season.
+Avoid ground-floor properties in flood-prone areas during the rainy season.
 Seismic activity is very low.

 What are the most common scams? ▼

-The "black money" scam, fake police officers asking for papers to extort money, and fraud during online property rentals.
+The "black money" scam, fake police officers asking for your documents in order to extort money, and fraud during online property rentals.

 It is recommended to drink filtered or boiled water.
-Most houses and condos are equipped with high-performance filtration systems.
+Most houses and condos are fitted with effective filtration systems.

 Yes, to drive legally at first.
-Eventually, you will need to convert your license.
-See driving license in Malaysia.
+In time, you will need to convert your licence.
+See driving licence in Malaysia.

-Yes, although there may be cases of petty corruption during road checks.
-Always remain polite and ask for an official receipt for any fine.
+Yes, although there can be cases of petty corruption during road checks.
+Always stay polite and ask for an official receipt for any fine.

-File a report at the nearest police station and immediately contact your embassy in Kuala Lumpur.
+File a report at the nearest police station and contact your country's embassy in Kuala Lumpur straight away.

 Ready for your new life?

-Join our community and benefit from expert advice for a successful and safe relocation to Malaysia.
+Join our community and get expert advice for a smooth, safe move to Malaysia.